 Our Ethiopian Director

 West Sands Adoptions Ethiopia Director, Woudneh Mulugeta, has been with our Agency since we received our license in Ethiopia in 2003.
-We are the 10th Agency to be licensed out of only 22 total agencies.
-Woudneh will take care of your adoption in country and will assist you during your travel.
-He will pick you up at the airport and take you to our Guest House.
-He will be with you at all of your appointments and is willing to take you site seeing for an additional fee.
-He speaks and writes very good English and is well educated.
+Woudneh speaks and writes English and is well educated.
 He has a Bachelor’s Degree from the University of Addis Ababa.
 West Sands Adoptions has a high amount of respect and admiration for Woudneh.
-He has proven his abilities in placing these wonderful children of Ethiopia with American families for seven years.
+He has proven his abilities in placing the wonderful children of Ethiopia with American families for over a decade.
+We are the 10th Agency to be licensed out of only 22 total agencies.
+Woudneh will oversee your adoption in country.
+Our friendly guides will pick you up at the airport and take you to the approved Guest House.
+Our staff will be with you at all of your appointments and will take you sightseeing.

 West Sands requires all families have current medical and life insurance.